-Todays members of the UEM Council from Africa, Asia and Germany have been elected for a legislative period of four years, i.e. until 2010 at the general assembly 2016 in Rwanda.
+The members of the UEM Council from Africa, Asia and Germany have been elected for a legislative period of four years at the general assembly in 2016 in Rwanda which has been extended by the general assembly in 2018 in Indonensia up to 2021.
+From the year 2021 on, the legislative period comprises six years.

 The governing organs of the United Evangelical Mission are established in the Constitution:

-The General Assembly is re-formed every four years, but meets every two years.
+The General Assembly consists of 73 delegates and is re-formed every six years starting from 2021, but meets every three years.

 The Council comprises 14 delegates from the General Assembly.